 In addition to early reading, the mastery of numeracy and number operations is begun during these years.
 Placing manipulatives alongside problem-solving, the learning process provides opportunity to experience both the “how” and the “why” of arithmetic.

-Building and enjoying the classroom community is a critical part of success and students learn through Bible stories how to love God and care for one another.
+Building and enjoying the classroom community is a critical part of success.
+Students learn through Bible stories how to love God and care for one another.